vmmunoza/Extracting-Metis-L2-Data/README.md

 ![Replica Node](https://github.com/vmmunoza/Extracting-Metis-L2-Data/blob/main/Images/06.jpg)

+Alternatively, if you want you can use python to do some exploratory data analysis and visualization.
+I left a script `EDA.py` that you can use for this purpose.

-That's all for now.
-I hope you got a basic understanding on how to run a Metis node, extract blockchain data and save it for further analysis and visualization.
+That's all for now, I hope you got a basic understanding on how to run a Metis node, extract blockchain data and save it for further analysis and visualization.